yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![Screenshot of the TailspinToys Operations Web App.](media/tailspin-toys-web-app.png "TailspinToys Web")

 > That's it.
-You were able to successfully connect your application to the new SQL MI database.
+You successfully connected your application to the new SQL MI database.

 ## Exercise 5: Improve database security posture with Advanced Data Security

 Duration: 30 minutes

-In this exercise you will enable Advanced Data Security (ADS) on your SQL MI database, and explore some of the security benefits that come with running your database in Azure.
+In this exercise, you enable Advanced Data Security (ADS) on your SQL MI database and explore some of the security benefits that come with running your database in Azure.
 [SQL Database Advance Data Security](https://docs.microsoft.com/azure/sql-database/sql-database-advanced-data-security) (ADS) provides advanced SQL security capabilities, including functionality for discovering and classifying sensitive data, surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate a threat to your database.

 ### Task 1: Enable Advanced Data Security

-In this task, you will enable ADS for all databases on the Managed Instance.
+In this task, you enable ADS for all databases on the Managed Instance.

 1. In the [Azure portal](https://portal.azure.com), select **Resource groups** from the left-hand menu, select the **hands-on-lab-SUFFIX** resource group, and then select the **TailspinToys** Managed database resource from the list.

     ![The TailspinToys Managed Database is highlighted in the resources list.](media/resources-sql-mi-database.png "Resources")

-2. On the TailspinToys Managed database blade, select **Advanced Data Security** from the left-hand menu, under Security, and then select **Enable Advanced Data Security on the managed instance**.
+2. On the TailspinToys Managed database blade, select **Advanced Data Security** from the left-hand menu, under Security, and then select **ON** to enable Advanced Data Security on the managed instance.
+Select **Storage account** and choose the storage account named **sqlmistoreUNIQUEID**.
+Enter your email address into the **Send alerts to** box, and uncheck **Also send email notification to admins and subscription owners**.

     ![In the Advanced Data Security blade of the Managed database, the Enable Advanced Data Security on the managed instance button is highlighted.](media/managed-database-ads.png "Advanced Data Security")

+3. Select **Save**.

-3. Within a few minutes, ADS will be enabled for all databases on the Managed Instance.
+4. Within a few minutes, ADS is enabled for all databases on the Managed Instance.
 You will see the three tiles on the Advanced Data Security blade become enabled when it has been enabled.

     ![The enabled tiles on the Advance Data Security blade are displayed.](media/ads-panels.png "Advanced Data Security")

 ### Task 2: Configure SQL Data Discovery and Classification

-In this task, you will look at the [SQL Data Discovery and Classification](https://docs.microsoft.com/sql/relational-databases/security/sql-data-discovery-and-classification?view=sql-server-2017) feature of Advanced Data Security.
-Data Discovery & Classification introduces a new tool for discovering, classifying, labeling & reporting the sensitive data in your databases.
+In this task, you review the [SQL Data Discovery and Classification](https://docs.microsoft.com/sql/relational-databases/security/sql-data-discovery-and-classification?view=sql-server-2017) feature of Advanced Data Security.
+Data Discovery & Classification introduces a new tool for discovering, classifying, labeling and reporting the sensitive data in your databases.
 It introduces a set of advanced services, forming a new SQL Information Protection paradigm aimed at protecting the data in your database, not just the database.
-Discovering and classifying your most sensitive data (business, financial, healthcare, etc.) can play a pivotal role in your organizational information protection stature.
+Discovering and classifying your most sensitive data (e.g., business, financial, healthcare) can play a pivotal role in your organizational information protection stature.

->**Note**: This functionality is currently available *in Preview* for SQL MI through the Azure portal.

 1. On the Advanced Data Security blade, select the **Data Discovery & Classification** tile.